FedeDP/libmodule/README.md

 Libmodule, samples and tests builds are tested with both gcc and clang on [travis](https://travis-ci.org/FedeDP/libmodule).
 Moreover, tests are executed too; on linux, tests are also valgrind checked.
-Unfortunately macOS reports weird memleaks about cmocka, so it had to be disabled there.
+Unfortunately macOS reported weird memleaks about cmocka, so it had to be disabled there.

 ## What is a module, anyway?